atakhq/tak-cert-enrollment-script/README.md

 `Do you want me to move files around so that future server and client certificates are signed by this new CA? [y/n]`

-Follow the prompts during the install to finsih up.
+Follow the prompts during the install to finish up.